-The fine people at The Rhinestone World tell me you don't need to launder the garment before applying new HTV, but given all the warnings on the bottle I definitely would - especially if you're working on removing HTV from a shirt or other clothing that will be in contact with your skin.
+Given all the warnings on the bottle I would definitely launder the fabric - especially if you're working on removing HTV from a shirt or other clothing that will be in contact with your skin.

 Note: This post may contain affiliate links.
 By clicking on them and purchasing products through my links, I receive a small commission.
 That's what helps fund Silhouette School so I can keep buying new Silhouette-related products to show you how to get the most out of your machine!